-- Enter your email address and click "forgot password." - An email will be sent to you asking to confirm your email address. - To change or update your password or account, click on "My Account" icon on the top of the page. - 3.
+- Enter your email address and click "forgot password." - An email will be sent to you asking to confirm your email address, be sure to check junk/spam folders. - To change or update your password or account, click on "My Account" icon on the top of the page. - 3.
 Click on "Progress Reports," located under the "Site Summary" tab on the left.